PieKing1215/dr-extract-rs/README.md

 - STRG

 ## Usage
-The script [examples/dump.rs](examples/dump.rs) is a simple example binary that uses the library to dump assets from a provided data.win.<br>
+The script [examples/dump.rs](examples/dump.rs) is a simple example binary that uses the library to dump assets from a provided data.win & audiogroup1.dat.<br>
 To run it, do `cargo run --release --example dump` and it will dump from `./data.win` into `./extract/`.

 While this is neat and all, this is a *library*, not just a tool for dumping to files.